-The Standards Committee promotes and maintains the high standards of conduct among Derby City Council's 51 Elected Members and co-opted members.
+The Standards Committee promotes and maintains the high standard of conduct expected of Derby City Council's 51 Councillors.

-The Standards Committee role is to:
+The Standards Committee's role is to:

-- play a vital role in promoting and maintaining high standards of conduct by Council Members; - add to the feeling of ethical well-being in the Authority; - give the public extra confidence that representatives are acting honourably in accordance with the principles of public life; and - underpin trust and confidence in local democracy.
+- play a vital role in promoting and maintaining high standards of conduct by Councillors; - contribute to the ethical well-being of the Council; - give the public extra confidence that representatives are acting honourably in accordance with the General Principles of Public Life; and - underpin trust and confidence in local democracy.